-Meanwhile, the Kuwaiti economy remains heavily dependent on foreign workers.
+Meanwhile, the Kuwaiti economy remains heavily dependent on

+foreign workers.
 Of a workforce of about 2.4 million people, some 81% are non-citizens who mostly work in the private sector, sometimes in dangerous, unhealthy conditions and often without proper compensation.
-Kuwait continues to use the controversial kafala system, a sponsorship program that ties workers to their employers and facilitates serious human rights violations.
+Kuwait continues to use the controversial kafala system, a sponsorship program that ties workers to their employers and facilitates serious human rights violations

 In 2015 and 2016, the government announced reforms expanding migrant workers' rights, though it has failed to strictly enforce them.
 Human rights violations attracted international attention in 2018, when a Filipino domestic worker was killed by her Kuwaiti employers.
-Subsequently, the Filipino President initiated a temporary ban on Filipinos' work in Kuwait until Kuwait agreed to improve migrant workers' conditions (see p.
-14 of Political and Social Relations).
+Subsequently, the Filipino President initiated a temporary ban on Filipinos' work in Kuwait until Kuwait agreed to improve migrant workers' conditions (see Political and Social Relations).

-Some 80% of working Kuwaitis are employed in the public sector in 2022, which offers higher salaries, better benefits, job security, and shorter working hours than the private sector.
+Some 79% of working Kuwaitis are employed in the public sector in 2024, which offers higher salaries, better benefits, job security, and shorter working hours than the private sector.
 To encourage more Kuwaitis to enter the workforce, the government is pursuing a "Kuwaitization" program that gives citizens priority for hire into vacant positions.
-Aiming to replace all foreigners working in the public sector by 2023, the government has earmarked some 45,000 non-citizen employees for termination, though, as of April 2023, it appears that goal is unachievable within this timeframe.
+Aiming to replace all foreigners working in the public sector by 2023, the government had earmarked some 45,000 non-citizen employees for termination, this goal has not yet been met at of July 2025.

 Meanwhile, Kuwaitis remain underrepresented in the private sector for several reasons.
-These include prevailing cultural and religious norms that discourage some women from seeking work despite their significant educational attainment (see p.
-1-2 of Sex and Gender) and a skills mismatch between Kuwaiti job-seekers and employers (see p.
-5 of Learning and Knowledge).
+These include prevailing cultural and religious norms that discourage some women from seeking work despite their significant educational attainment (see Sex and Gender) and a skills mismatch between Kuwaiti job-seekers and employers (see Learning and Knowledge).

 Challenges to Kuwait's future economic viability include its continuing dependence on hydrocarbon exports (especially given the recent slump in oil and natural gas prices) and its reliance on a non-citizen workforce.
-Further, long-term political gridlock (see p.
-11-13 of History and Myth) has constrained economic growth and prevented Kuwait from reaching the higher levels of income available in both Qatar and the UAE.
-Finally, public sector employment is extremely expensive to the government, regularly making up 1/2 of Kuwait's total budget and consequently preventing investment in other areas hydrocarbons by the state-owned Kuwait Petroleum Company (KPC).
+Further, long-term political gridlock (see History and Myth) has constrained economic growth and prevented Kuwait from reaching the higher levels of income available in both Qatar and the UAE.
+Finally, public sector employment is extremely expensive to the government, regularly making up 1/2 of Kuwait's total budget and consequently preventing investment in other areas less than 29% of the labor force as οf 2024.
+Most activity involves extraction. the processing. and export οf hydrocarbons hν the state-owned Kuwait Petroleum Company (KPC).